My Little Light Midwifery | Blog

 Read

-• Prenatal Testing: Understanding Your Options
+• Prenatal Testing: What Are Your Options

 During pregnancy, you’ll hear about different kinds of prenatal tests.
 These tests are tools that can give you information about your baby’s growth and development.
 Some people find this information reassuring, while others may choose not to have testing at all.
 Both choices are valid.